 Getting Enrolled or Changing Medicare Advantage Plans

 If you are turning 65 and plan to enroll in a Medicare Advantage plan, you can do so in your Initial Enrollment Period (IEP).
 You will have three months before your birthday, your birthday month, and three months after to select your plan.

-Alternatively, if you are changing plans, the Annual Election Period (AEP) is the most common time to change your Medicare Advantage plan.
+Alternatively, if you are thinking about changing plans in 2020, the Annual Election Period (AEP) is the most common time to change your Medicare Advantage plan.
 This period runs from October 15th through December 7th each fall.
 Changes made to your plan will take effect January 1 of the following year.

 It is always best to enroll in Medicare Advantage through an insurance agency like Boomer Benefits who can fully explain how the plan works.
 Enrolling without an agent means you are on your own if problems occur on the back end of your policy.
 Who wouldn’t want a free Medicare advocate?